peterbyrd/CaseStudy1/GDPAnalysis.md

 ## Conclusion

 From the analysis, it appears that GDP level is related to Income level within the country.
 Although we see some outliers, there appears to be a positve relationship with GDP and Income level.
+Further regression analysis could be performed on GDP and Income level to better quantify the relationship.